In Loving Memory: Bonnie Reiss (1956-2018)

 Ms. Reiss’ reputation as one of our nation’s best live-event producers got her invited by President Clinton to Washington D.C. in 1992 to produce the opening events of the 52nd Presidential Inaugural.
 The Presidential Memorial Bridge Parade and the Bells of Hope Event on Sunday, January 17, 1993 were unprecedented in our nation’s history, and part of an HBO cable television special.

 Ms. Reiss resigned as ECO’s Executive Director in January 1994 and agreed to serve as the President of Arnold Schwarzenegger’s newly formed Inner-City Games Foundation.
 Ms. Reiss served as President of the ICGF for five years building a 15-city organization providing after-school programs for hundreds of thousands of young people.

-Ms. Reiss continues to serve on the Board of the ICGF (recently renamed After-School All-Stars).
+Ms. Reiss continued to serve on the Board of the ICGF (renamed After-School All-Stars) throughout her life.

 Ms. Reiss was part of the Proposition 49 Team drafting and sponsoring the After School Education and Safety Initiative.
 The Initiative, to make California the first state in the nation to provide funds for every elementary and middle school by providing after-school programs for their students, was passed by California Voters in 2002.